ginnox1/CanalNetworkDocs_online/Longitudinal_Design_of_Routes/LongitudinalDesignOfRoutes.md

 ![d](Images/Image%20042.png)

+> :bulb: **Tip**: If the table does not display data, or does not update its content, try closing it and running `Workflow > LSec Profile` or `Ctrl`+`L'.
+This should display the results.

 In the table:

 **Chainage**: Station locations where data is extracted (See below note.)

-**xOfst=0.0: ** OGL at centerline
+**xOfst=0.0:** OGL at centerline

-**CBL: ** Canal Bed Level value at the station
+**CBL:** Canal Bed Level value at the station

-**CBL2: ** Final excavation or fill level at a station, after considering canal lining thickness (if used.)
+**CBL2:** Final excavation or fill level at a station, after considering canal lining thickness (if used.)
 If no canal lining is used, CBL and CBL2 contain the same values for a given station.

 **hFil:** Height of fill caculated as CTL less OGL at centerline

 **hCut:** Height of cut calculated as OGL less CBL2 at centerline

 **aFil, aCut:** Area of fill and Cut work, respectively, at the particular station.

-work at the par

 **CTL:** Canal Top Level